MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 `count` is number of records to be returned if they exist.
 It should be a number bigger than zero.
 The other side limit is made by unsigned 16-bit integer.

-`sortedBy` allows a choice of ordering, while each one goes downwards.
+`orderedBy` allows a choice of ordering, while each one goes downwards.
 Possible values: `Balance` and  `Age`.

 `customQueriesOpt` provides a way to get a summary of accounts with a more specific filter.
 It works for both account types receivable, and it is possible to decide for only one of those.
 This query would work also if one demands to